chef/chef-web-docs/snapshots/release_chef_12-1/source/knife_cookbook.rst

 =====================================================
 .. tag knife_cookbook_create

 .. note:: This command was deprecated in Chef client 12.12 and will be removed in a future release.
-Use the :ref:`chef generate cookbook <ctl_chef-chef-generate-cookbook>` command instead.
+Use the chef generate cookbook command instead.

 .. end_tag